Bombo Water Resource Recovery Facility

 Increased odour

-We're experiencing an increase in odour at the Bombo facility.
-This has been the result of the activation of a secondary sludge lagoon on-site.
+We’re currently experiencing an increase in odour at the Bombo Water Resource Recovery Facility (WRRF).
+This has been the result of the activation of a secondary sludge lagoon on site.

 Read more